tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![New sample utterances](Images/new-crypto-utterances.png)

-Highlight to students that on the new utterances, the word `bitcoin` has been substituted by the slot `crypto` to allow users to specify on their dialog what cryptocurrency they want to convert to, for example by typing `I want to convert USD to Ripple`.
+Highlight to students that on the new utterances, the words `bitcoin` and `BTC` should be deleted and type `{crypto}` instead to allow users to specify on their dialog what cryptocurrency they want to convert to, for example by typing `I want to convert USD to Ripple`, `Ripple` will be taken as the `crypto` slot.

+Also, note that you should not have repeated utterances since an error will raise when you compile the bot.
+The utterances `I want to convert {usdAmount} to BTC` and `I want to convert {usdAmount} to bitcoin` will become `I want to convert {usdAmount} to {crypto}`, so you only need to keep this utterance once.

 Build the bot and test it on the _Test bot_ window.
 Start with typing the sample utterance `I want to invest in crypto` to elicit all the slots as follows.